 Sportsmen and women are often unaware just how much their performance depends upon sight.
-Sports performers not only have to be able to see distant objects clearly, they also have to separate and differentiate objects from ever-changing backgrounds as well as judge distances and speeds.
+Sports performers not only have to be able to see distant objects clearly, but they also have to separate and differentiate objects from ever-changing backgrounds as well as judge distances and speeds.
 Good vision is very important in all sports and vital in many.
 Consequently, an awareness of this fact and how we can both improve and protect sports vision can help enhance performance.

 Visual Reaction Time

 The visual system cannot make instant decisions.
 The fastest Olympic reaction times are around 0.2 seconds and if the time for moving the hands or feet into position is added, it is nearly 0.4 seconds.
 The athlete who anticipates best has the advantage and this depends on experience and optimising vision.

 Association of Sportvision Practitioners

 The Association of Sportvision Practitioners (ASP) was established with the aim of promoting and advancing all aspects of vision relating to sporting activities.
 It is a multi-disciplinary body with a membership drawn front sporting organizations and participants, as well as from commerce, eye care and sports vision specialists in the UK.
 The ASP has developed three main areas of interest in sports vision.